Alhama de Granada, Spain: What to pack, what to wear, and when to go [2024]

 Waterproof snow boots

-In addition to regular footwear, it's important to bring snow boots.
-For traveling to Alhama de Granada, a great option is these boots:
+In addition to day-to-day footwear, you should bring snow boots.
+For travel to Alhama de Granada, a great option is these boots:

 Waterproof jacket that can be used in snow

-Alhama de Granada has some great ski slopes If you plan to ski, we also recommend:
+Alhama de Granada has some great ski slopes If you plan to ski, we also suggest:

 - day pack